skylot/jadx/README.md

 Scripts for run jadx will be placed in `build/jadx/bin` and also packed to `build/jadx-<version>.zip`

+### macOS
+You can install using brew:

+	brew install jadx

 ### Run
 Run **jadx** on itself: